soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 I planned on not really feeling the hackathon this year and wanting to contribute "only docs."

-What I *hadn't* planned on was feeling a last-minute urge to Do Some Shit(tm).
+What I *hadn't* planned on was that last-minute urge to Do Some Shit(tm).
 I kept saying I'd keep an eye on backup projects (and also told my dev this early on so they wouldn't feel too pressured).
 I didn't keep tabs on those backup projects.
 Mind you, there was the car wreck and our whole family was sick just a couple weeks ago, but still--I didn't prioritize myself and didn't daydream about what I wanted to accomplish this hackathon.
 So I didn't get it done.

 ## Failure 3: I didn't pursue my own project interests